amartin755/tcppump/README.md

 tcpdump is a simple command-line tool for generating Ethernet packets, with focus on low level protocols.

 Features
-* Completely operating system independent packet generation.
-Thus it is also possible to generate deliberately faulty packets.
+* Completely operating system independent packet generation with full control of all protocol details of each packet.
+Thus it is also possible to generate deliberately malformed packets.
 * Definiton of packets via a token based syntax
 * Transmission of packets either directly via command line parameters or script based
 * Time triggered transmission of packets (realtime mode).
 Note: Accuracy depends on host environment.